oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

      work.
    - Feel free to contact us on [Slack](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).
+   - Have a look at [our community page](https://oscar.computeralgebra.de/community/).
 4. Please also read our page on [Documenting OSCAR code](@ref).

 ## Overview